Fort Stewart-Hunter Army Airfield Fire Department extinguishes the competition, named best in DoW

 |0

-This work, Fort Stewart-Hunter Army Airfield Fire Department extinguishes the competition, named best in DoW [Image 2 of 2], by Christopher Rich, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fort Stewart-Hunter Army Airfield Fire Department extinguishes the competition, named best in DoW, by Kelsie Steber, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Fort Stewart-Hunter Army Airfield Fire Department extinguishes the competition, named best in DoW